oldfatcrab/PSYCH101/README.md

 ![neuron](imgs/2b1_neuron.jpg)]

-- A neuron looks like this:
+- A neuron looks like above, structure includes:
     - Myelin Sheath:
         - globular part of the neuron which are **not found in the neurons of the brain**
         - lets the electric current bounce from node to node, so that the impulse can travel quickly